Writing Intensive

 Writing Intensive Courses

-Writing Intensive courses at UMKC are undergraduate courses of at least 3 credit hours, at the junior or senior level, generally designated by WI or WL following the course number.
+Writing Intensive courses at UMKC are 300-level or higher of at least 3 credit hours, designated by WI or WL following the course number.

 At the end of a Writing Intensive course at UMKC, students should be able to:

-• Produce writing through the recursive process of brainstorming, research, drafting, peer review, and revising.
+• Produce writing through the recursive process of invention, prewriting, research, drafting, revising, and editing.